 But the thing is, how often do I do the very same thing with the people I interact with?

 Someone doesn’t give me the attitude I was hoping for?
-What a miserable prick.
+What a miserable jerk.

 A friend doesn’t seem interested in my exciting news?
-He can be such a selfish jerk.
+He can be so selfish sometimes!

 The thing is, in almost every case you and I have NO IDEA what the people in our lives are going through behind the scenes.
 Your coworker that gave you attitude this morning?
 She might be a jerk…or maybe she’s going through the toughest week of her life at home.
 Your buddy who didn’t seem interested in what you had to say last night?
 He might be all about himself…or maybe he’s struggling with things you never imagined.